Russia may be in default, Moody's says | Headlines

 Moody's said that while some Russian eurobonds issued after 2018 allow payments in roubles under some conditions, those issued before 2018 - such as those maturing in 2022 and 2042 - do not.
 "Moody's view is that investors did not obtain the foreign-currency contractual promise on the payment due date," Moody's said.

 This time, Russia has the money but can't pay because the reserves - the world's fourth largest - that Putin ordered be built up for just such a crisis are frozen by the United States, European Union, Britain and Canada.
-It could be Russia's first major debt default in more than a century.
-Even when the Soviet Union collapsed, Russia assumed its foreign debt.

-In 1918 Bolshevik revolutionaries under Vladimir Lenin repudiated Tsarist debt, shocking global debt markets because Russia then had one of the world's biggest foreign debt piles.
-With the bonds worth nothing, some holders of the Tsarist notes used them as wallpaper.
-The Soviet Union under Josef Stalin stopped servicing loans to the United States and Sweden after World War Two.
+DEFAULT

+As Russia could not and would not borrow right now, a default would be largely symbolic, marking the tumultuous finale to its post-Cold War attempt to integrate into the West's financial architecture.
+While Russia has only $40 billion in international bonds outstanding across 15 dollar or euro-denominated issues, its corporates have built up vastly more foreign debt.

+The U.S. Treasury this month halted Russia's ability to use foreign currency reserves held by the Russian central bank at U.S. financial institutions to pay its debt.
+The Kremlin says the West has already defaulted on its obligations to Russia by freezing its reserves, and that it wants a new system to replace the Bretton Woods financial architecture established by the Western powers in 1944.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)